KxSystems/docs/docs/kb/optane.md

 ​
 ### Read/write data from storage
 ​
-Kdb+ on-disk databases are partitioned, most commonly by date, with individual columns stored as binary objects within a file system.
+kdb+ on-disk databases are partitioned, most commonly by date, with individual columns stored as binary objects within a file system.
 The result is a self-describing database on disk, mapped into memory by a kdb+ process and presented to users as if it resides in memory.
 The